finos/rune-dsl/documentation/rosetta-modelling-component.md

 ## Cardinality

 Cardinality is a data integrity mechanism to control how many of each attribute an object of a given type can contain.
-The Rosetta DSL borrows from XML and specifies cardinality as a lower and upper bound in between `(` `..` `)` brackets.
+The Rosetta DSL borrows from XML and specifies cardinality as a lower and upper bound in between brackets `(..)`.

 ``` Haskell
 type Address: